c1270/models/official/vision/README.md

     various Creative Commons licenses, and users of the images accept full responsibility for the use of the dataset.
 *   Training details:
-    *   Models finetuned from [ImageNet](https://www.image-net.org/) pretrained
+    *   pre-trained_Models finetuned from [ImageNet](https://www.image-net.org/) pretrained
-        checkpoints adopt the 12 or 36 epochs schedule.
-Models trained from scratch adopt the 350 epochs schedule.
+        checkpoints adopt the 12 or 36 epochs schedule. pre-trained_Models trained from scratch adopt the 350 epochs schedule.
     *   The default training data augmentation implements horizontal flipping and scale jittering with a random scale between [0.5, 2.0].